EB1811/dev-articles/CleanerJS.md

 // returns 'this'
 true && 'this'
 ```
-Short circuiting with the && operator allows you to evaluate a condition before you call a function.\
+Short-circuiting with the && operator allows you to evaluate a condition before you call a function.\
 This way, you can avoid the need to write a verbose if statement before calling something.
 ```javascript
 // calls func() if 'variable' is true